BninisTraditional Cotton Gin

 Out of stock

-Bninis is the local name for cotton gin in the Timor Dawan language.
-Locally grown cotton bolls are picked and the boll is fed into the rollers on the cotton gin to remove the seed.
-This cleaned boll is then carded and spun into thread to make textiles.
+Bninis is the local name in Dawan name for a cotton gin.
+Locally grown cotton bolls are picked and the cotton boll is fed into the rollers on the cotton gin to remove the seed.
+Once cleaned the cotton is carded and spun into thread to make textiles from.

-Hand carved wood, components break down, teak wood.
-Made in Amanuban, Timor, 2019.
+Hand carved teak wood ( Pterocarpus indica).
+Made in Amanuban, Timor, 2021.

 50 x 10 x 46 cm / 19.5 x 4 x 18 in